Background on the Property

 Cornelius Bushnell and His Heirs 1858- 1920

 After the death of Chloe Bushnell, the family used the house as a place to gather in the summers.
-It is said that Nathan Townsend Bushnell, brother of Cornelius, lived in the house off and on.
+It is said that Nathan Townsend Bushnell, brother of Cornelius, lived in the house on and off.
 The 1880 census record lists another brother, Henry Lord Bushnell, living in the house.
 In 1900, Erickson Bushnell, son of Cornelius, is listed as living in the house.

 After the death of Cornelius Bushnell in 1896, the house was rented to a number of families for a residence as well as for commercial operations until 1917.
 The April 7, 1910, Shoreline Times printed a story saying that “the old Bushnell House on Boston street has been thoroughly overhauled and put in excellent repair by the owner and will be occupied early in June by Mr. and Mrs. W. Hart and daughter, Susan J. Hart.”
 The story went on to say that Miss Hart “proposes to engage in a new enterprise this summer the nature of which will be unprecedented in Madison—a tearoom—where all who wish may drop in for light afternoon refreshments and where passing automobile parties may find satisfactory meals.”

 In 1917, the newly formed Madison Historical Society began leasing the property as a home for their collections and as a meeting place.
 The Bushnells only asked that the Society pay the taxes on the property.
 When the Society decided to buy the house from the Bushnells, members, summer friends, native Madisonians living away from town, and town residents liberally added to the purchase fund.
-The sale of the house and 0.56 acres of land took place on July 13, 1920, by the heirs of the Bushnell family to the Madison Historical Society.
+The sale of the house and 0.56 acres of land, by the heirs of the Bushnell family to the Madison Historical Society, took place on July 13, 1920.

 The building was used as the headquarters of the Madison Historical Society until 2010, when the administrative offices were moved to Lee's Academy.
 Currently the property is open to members and to the public for occasional special events throughout the year.